 It was then that Wilson discovered that there were only four doctors left in the entire US who were performing second- and third-trimester abortions.
 "It seemed hard to believe that in a country of this size, so few physicians would be trained in doing late abortions, and so I became fascinated by what motivated these few," she says.

-Dr George Tiller a month before he was killed After Tiller, acclaimed for its humanist, non-political approach, made the official selection for Sundance Film Festival last year, where the premiere was guarded by armed security and the audience was required to pass through metal detectors because of the attendance of the four doctors who are the subject of the film.
+After Tiller, acclaimed for its humanist, non-political approach, made the official selection for Sundance Film Festival last year, where the premiere was guarded by armed security and the audience was required to pass through metal detectors because of the attendance of the four doctors who are the subject of the film.
 "It was really intense," Wilson recalls.
 "There were plain-clothes FBI officers and people planted in the audience who were trained in dealing with the mentally ill.
 When Martha [Shane, her co-director] and I walked to the podium, we were flanked by armed marshals to introduce the film.
 If anything, it made very tangible and present the real day-to-day threats that these doctors face."

 In the film, Dr Carhart looks beleaguered as he talks about the daily harassment from anti-abortion organisations and individuals.
 The 72-year-old former US Air Force doctor has now become the No 1 hate figure for his opponents, who run petitions and websites calling on followers to "pray for" and "kick out" Carhart.
 Every day, before he leaves for work, he rolls a dice to decide which route he will take to his office, in an attempt to make himself a less predictable target.